Tunnel Vision Activity Plan

 - Grades: PreK–K

-- medium- to large-sized cardboard boxes
+- Medium- to large-sized cardboard boxes

-- tempera paint
+- Tempera paint

-- plastic containers for paint (margarine tubs, large yogurt containers)
+- Plastic containers for paint (margarine tubs, large yogurt containers)

-- large paintbrushes
+- Large paintbrushes

-- newspaper or drop cloth
+- Newspaper or drop cloth

-In Advance: Collect five medium- to large-sized cardboard boxes.
+Collect five medium- to large-sized cardboard boxes.
 Cut open the bottom section of each box to create a second opening for children to crawl through.

-1 Display all the boxes you have collected and invite the children to count them with you.
+Step 1: Display all the boxes you have collected and invite the children to count them with you.
 Explain that they will paint the boxes and make them into a tunnel.

-2 Depending on your room space and climate, children can work indoors or outdoors to paint the boxes.
+Step 2: Depending on your room space and climate, children can work indoors or outdoors to paint the boxes.
 (Ask them to work in pairs.)
 Lay newspaper or a plastic drop cloth underneath each box and place the boxes so the opened sections face sideways.

-3 Ask children to choose two colors to paint their box.
+Step 3: Ask children to choose two colors to paint their box.
 Place each color in a medium-sized plastic container Give the children smocks and large paintbrushes.

-4 After the paint has dried, take the boxes to the playground and invite the children to help line them up to create a long tunnel.
+Step 4: After the paint has dried, take the boxes to the playground and invite the children to help line them up to create a long tunnel.
 Now they can form a line and take turns crawling through the tunnel.